What is cyanide?

 - Respiratory failure leading to death

-What the long-term health effects may be
+What are the potential long-term health effects of cyanide?

 - First, get fresh air by leaving the area where the cyanide was released.
 Moving to an area with fresh air is a good way to reduce the possibility of death from exposure to cyanide gas.